 6.4.4 Timeline

 The modification assessment will not commence until a completed modification request (including all of the necessary technical documents) has been deemed valid and data complete by the CAISO and the Interconnection Customer’s modification assessment deposit have been received.

+The applicable Participating TO will provide a list of deficiencies for the modification request, or any re-submittals from the Interconnection Customer in response to a deficiency notice, within 10 business days after the modification request or re-submittal is submitted.

-Each modification assessment will be completed, and a response will be provided to the Interconnection Customer in writing, within 45 calendar days after the CAISO receives a completed modification request and modification assessment deposit, unless the modification request is submitted during the Reassessment process, the Phase I or Phase II study or any other exception provided for under the Tariff (see BPM Section 6.1.1 above).
-If the modification request results in a change to the Interconnection Facilities or Network Upgrades, the modification assessment could take up to ninety (90) calendar days.
+Each modification assessment will be completed, and a response will be provided to the Interconnection Customer in writing, within 60 calendar days after the CAISO receives a completed modification request and modification assessment deposit, unless the modification request is submitted during the Reassessment process, the Phase I or Phase II study or any other exception provided for under the Tariff (see BPM Section 6.1.1 above).
+If the modification request results in a change to the Interconnection Facilities or Network Upgrades, the modification assessment could take up to one hundred and twenty (120) calendar days.
 If the modification assessment cannot be completed within that time period, the CAISO shall notify the Interconnection Customer and provide an estimated completion date with an explanation of the reasons why additional time is required.

+During the modification request validation process, CAISO Queue Management will work with the PTOs to improve the initial and subsequent validation reviews and will host modification calls between CAISO/PTO engineering teams and the Interconnection Customer after the second or third validation turn.

+If during the modification request validation process, the IC fails to provide a timely response to any given request to cure deficiencies or otherwise provide a response, the CAISO reserves the right to cancel the modification request.
+Therefore, if an interconnection customer does not respond to an modification package deficiency request or otherwise-related modification communication within 30 calendar days, the CAISO may cancel the request and will then refund any unused portion of the deposit.
+If the request is canceled, the Interconnection Customer must resubmit a new modification request and deposit to restart the process.

 6.5.3 Changes to the Fuel Type of the Proposed Project